 Q: WHAT IF I HAVE A PROBLEM OR COMPLAINT ABOUT SOMETHING THAT HAPPENED AT IIE?

 A: Please speak to one of IIE's staff members about the problem or complaint.
-Our staff all have an open door policy to help with any issue you may be having.
-You might first speak to Joel about any problem you have had.
-You could also speak to Jenae about classes/teachers or Sadie about enrollment/housing.
-The school Director, Ed, is also available to talk with you about any issue you might be having.
+Our staff all have an open-door policy to help with any issue you may be having.